 Design-wise, it looks boring.
 It doesn’t affect gaming sessions, how could it?
 But it’s worth noting if you want a mouse that looks the part and fits your desk’s color scheme.

 While Logitech offers a lot of customization options, you can’t reassign the left mouse button.

-X/Y sensitivity settings is somewhat of a key feature.
+X/Y sensitivity settings are somewhat of a key feature.
 However, be careful how you play with it because your mouse may very well turn out to feel like a retarded feather.
 Angle snapping is done right and DPI settings on the X/Y axes is also easily changed.
-You even have the possibility of adjust poling rates up to 1000Hz.
+You even have the possibility of adjusting polling rates up to 1000Hz.

 The Logitech wireless gaming mouse G700 has a profile management option and a macro editor.
-The latter is a great addition for World of Warcraft fans, amongst others.
-Unfortunately, you can’t edit the order of changes nor manually add events.
+The latter is a great addition for the World of Warcraft fans, amongst others.
+Unfortunately, with the Logitech G700 software you can’t edit the order of changes nor manually add events.
 This is a little bit strange because if you want to add anything to a macro you need to go through a few unnecessary steps – you need to record the event first then select the desired entry to make it work.

-It works pretty okay under stress and sessions of Counter Strike Global Offensive are enjoyable, but don’t expect it to do well when put up against competition level gear.
+It works pretty okay under stress and sessions of Counter-Strike Global Offensive are enjoyable.
+However, don’t expect it to do well when put up against competition level gear.